MalinPolina/Inception/README.md

 Each service runs in a dedicated container.

-For performance matters, the containers are built either from the penultimate stable version of Alpine Linux.
+For performance matters, the containers are built from the penultimate stable version of Debian Buster.

 Project set up: